 A Setting for Worship

 Worship services are held just inside the front door.
 Sit anywhere you feel comfortable.
-Before worship begins (1:00 PM Bible Study, 2:00 PM Worship Service, and No Evening Service), there's a lot of "visiting" going on.
+Before worship begins (10:00 AM Bible Study, 11:00 AM Worship Service, and 6:00 PM Evening Service), there's a lot of "visiting" going on.
 That's because we are all part of a big, wonderful family!
 Many folks will talk to you and welcome you to our assembly.
 You are our honored guest!
-And we will be glad to welcome you on Tuesdays at 7:00 PM for bible study.
+And we will be glad to welcome you on Wednesdays at 7:00 PM for bible study.

 Tell Us About You

 Worship services normally begin with a brief introduction and welcome.
 We will ask you to fill out our "Visitors Card".
 You will find them on the pew in front of you.
 We use these cards as a means of communicating important things: prayer requests, updates on family members, Bible questions and visitor information.
 Yes, you are important to us!

 We regard the Bible as the inerrant (incapable of being wrong), inspired word of God!
 During our worship service, we will have a scripture reading.
 This has two purposes.
 First, standing shows our respect.
 If someone of great importance walked into the room, you likely would stand to give this person honor.
 The scriptures represent the mind of the One who created the universe!
 We should give Him our respect!
 Second, the message from God's word is worthy of our attention.
 Standing and either listening to or following along in our own Bibles helps us focus our attention on the reading.